From 30th November 2021, mask-wearing will be compulsory in shop once again to curb the spread of the Omicron variant.

 Acquire PPE and cleaning products

-You’ll need to be able to supply your employees with PPE before you can safely reopen.
-Here’s what you should keep in mind when building your reopening checklist:
+You’ll need to be able to supply your employees with PPE.
+Here’s what you should keep in mind:

 - Masks: Everyone is required to wear a mask in shops, supermarkets and shopping centres.
 Retailers must take steps to promote the wearing of the masks to keep in compliance with the law.